 A deadline for submitting this paperwork to Joanne Benkley will be communicated to you after you have been accepted into the concentration.

-Fill out the Declation Form when you first meet with your concentration adviser.
+Fill out the Declaration Form when you first meet with your concentration adviser.
 This will allow the concentration to show up in Banner and makes your participation official with the college.

-In early spring of your senior year, you are required to submit a completed Concentration Checklist, signed by your adviser, indicating that you have completed all concentration requirements.
+Early in the final semester of senior year you are required to submit a completed Concentration Checklist, signed by your adviser, indicating that you have completed all concentration requirements.
 You will not receive credit for the concentration without submitting this form to Joanne Benkley.